 Training Needs Analysis

-- The Health and Safety Training Matrix is intended to enable all managers to identify the health and safety training needs for the staff and students working for them.
+- The Health and Safety Training Matrix enables all managers to identify their staff and student's health and safety training needs.

 - The first page identifies the training needs for the separate roles included in the Health and Safety Structure, Roles and Responsibilities.